lf-/gankra.github.io/blah/text-hates-you/index.md

 <br><br>

+To summarize:

+* Safari breaks
+* Chrome is legible but throws away a lot of the colors
+* Firefox is both legible and colorful

-Boy, Firefox sure does produce a nicer result!
-But if we zoom in, we can see something very janky is happening:
+I guess everyone should do what Firefox does, right?
+But if we zoom in, we can see that it's doing something very janky:

 <img src="firefox-color-ligature-zoom.png">